Hyve logo

 Communication

-Effective remote working is not solely a technology problem, it is about people as well as infrastructure.
+Effective remote working is not solely a technology problem.
+It is about people as well as infrastructure.
 Human interaction is an integral part of collaboration and communication, which, in turn, can make working remotely challenging.

 When you’re working in the office, it is easy to form relationships and have impromptu interactions with colleagues.
 But if you fail to make the effort to interact with colleagues virtually, those relationships can quickly deteriorate and make your job harder.
 Using tools such as Microsoft Teams and Slack helps to keep colleagues connected and engaged.